You have no items in your shopping cart.

 Problems Adding to Cart?
 Click here for assistance.

 I’ve previously mentioned that I’m a proponent of layering an antioxidant under sunscreen.
 I frequently find that it’s the one step that’s most often missing from beauty regimens and one of the most important steps when it comes to anti-aging.
-When I was given the Snowberry Bright Defence Face Serum ($69 in the TIA shop) from New Zealand, I only needed to glance at the cutesy packaging and note the words “natural beauty” on the box to write it off as a ho-hum antioxidant serum.
-I knew Max had been intrigued with Snowberry’s Remineralising Toner ($54 in the TIA shop), but I take my antioxidants very seriously.
+When I was given the Snowberry Bright Defence Face Serum ($69) from New Zealand, I only needed to glance at the cutesy packaging and note the words “natural beauty” on the box to write it off as a ho-hum antioxidant serum.
+I knew Max had been intrigued with Snowberry’s Remineralising Toner ($54), but I take my antioxidants very seriously.
 Yet, upon closer examination of the product’s ingredients list (and a bit of research), I found some fascinating and rare ingredients.
 I was surprised, and delighted, to find that Snowberry’s Bright Defence is much more than just a free-radical fighter and unlike any serum I’ve tried.

 Despite the words “natural beauty” depicted on the product’s box, I wouldn’t exactly call Snowberry natural per se.
 Natural is quite different from organic, and Snowberry definitely is not organic nor does it aim to be.
 However, there is no denying that Snowberry’s philosophy and implementation is indeed environmentally conscious.
 The company does not include any ingredient in its formulations without assurance that the ingredient has been sustainably harvested without detriment to the environment.
 In fact, Snowberry is the first New Zealand beauty company to achieve the carboNZeroCert certification.
 This means the company’s activities are measured and managed to be carbon neutral.
 That’s quite commendable in my view.
 Snowberry aims to deliver skincare benefits via clinically proven bio-active ingredients, such as antioxidants, enzymes and peptide complexes, while avoiding petrochemicals, sulfates, artificial coloring, parabens, silicones and glycols.
 The company is also developing “Snowberry Gardens” in order to derive its own sources of bio-active ingredients.
 The good news is there’s plenty of garden space available in New Zealand.